rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Reductionism
 --------------------------------------------------------------------------------

+Leibniz:

+>   If controversies were to arise, there would be no more need of disputation
+>   between two philosophers than between two accountants.
+For it would suffice
+>   to take their pencils in their hands, and say to each other:
+>   *Calculemus*---Let us calculate.[^Leibniz-De-Arte-Combinatoria]

 ![The scale of the universe mapped to the branches of science and the hierarchy of science.
 CC BY-SA 3.0 (2013)
     [Wikimedia Commons](https://en.wikipedia.org/wiki/Science#/media/File:The_Scientific_Universe.png).](img/the-scientific-universe.png){#fig:the-scientific-universe}